 Chp.
 5: Presenting Jesus as the Crucified One

 Dykstra begins this chapter with an important observation: “Another theme unique to Paul is his emphasis on the cross, or more specifically on the crucified Christ over the resurrected Christ” (p.
 93).
-The terminology “crucified Christ” vs. “resurrected Christ” mirrors the two great models of salvation fighting one another for hegemony in the first century: salvation through faith (the “cross”) vs. salvation through gnosis (spiritual “resurrection”).
+The terminology “crucified Christ” vs. “resurrected Christ” mirrors the two great models of salvation fighting one another for hegemony in the pre-canonical religion: salvation through faith (the “cross”) vs. salvation through gnosis (spiritual “resurrection”).
 In Pauline thought, salvation in “Jesus” is through faith in his atoning death on the physical cross.
 In gnostic thought, salvation in “Jesus” is through the acquisition of spiritual gnosis.
 These are two different religions and two different Jesuses—one material, one spiritual.
 Paul’s disputes with both James and Peter must be seen against this differing backdrop of theology: faith-based vs. gnostic.
 Thus Dykstra continues:

 Paul’s epistles record the Apostle’s battles not only with so-called Judaizers but also with those from his own communities who wanted a resurrection experience in the present rather than the suffering symbolized by the cross.
 Accordingly, he consistently plays down the resurrection and emphasizes the crucifixion… Paul was so extraordinarily careful to avoid letting anyone think of resurrection as present reality rather than as a promise of something future to hope for, that he avoids even mentioning the very idea of resurrection using the past tense.